Hardwired... to Self-Destruct: Music

 The lyrics follow a general theme of nihilism and pessimism.
 The title, "Hardwired... to Self-Destruct", came from an utterance Hetfield heard.
 "Somebody said to me the other day, and it stuck with me, 'Hardwired...
 Hardwired to Self-Destruct'.
 So it's like no matter what you do in your life you're really trying to not go down that path that you're maybe hard-wired to do."
 This theme unites disparate topics such as the dangers of fame on "Moth Into Flame" and cosmicism in "Dream No More".

 Hardwired... to Self-Destruct marks the first studio album by the band not to feature songwriting contributions from Hammett since he joined the band in 1983 prior to the recording of Kill 'Em All.
-In 2014, Hammett had lost his phone at Copenhagen Airport, which contained almost 250 riff ideas.
+In 2015, Hammett had lost his phone at Copenhagen Airport, which contained almost 250 riff ideas.
 Since Hammett did not back up the data, it affected his creative input for the new album and he "had to start at zero again while [Hetfield and Ulrich] had material for songs."
 Trujillo's sole writing credit on the album was the introduction to "ManUNkind", which he later said was written as a tribute to former Metallica bassist Cliff Burton.
 Regarding lyrical themes, Hardwired... to Self-Destruct bemoans the music industry on "Moth Into Flame" and subjects such as drug addiction and overdose on "Hardwired."
-Familiar lyrics dealing with the H. P. Lovecraft Cthulhu Mythos are explored on "Dream No More", and "Murder One" serves as a tribute to the late Motörhead frontman Lemmy, who died in December 2015; the song was named after the bassist's favorite amplifier.
+Familiar lyrics dealing with the H. P. Lovecraft Cthulhu Mythos are explored on "Dream No More", and "Murder One" is a tribute to the late Motörhead frontman Lemmy, who died in December 2015; the song was named after the bassist's favorite amplifier.